gisel-uninorte/SimpleDistributionPowerFlow.jl/examples/ieee-4/readme.md

 Original test case can be downloaded from https://cmte.ieee.org/pes-testfeeders/wp-content/uploads/sites/167/2017/08/feeder4.zip

+In _line_segments.csv_ file you can change the config codes to get the power flow results for different transformers: grY-grY, YD, D-grY and D-D (read the specific codename in _transformers.csv_ file).
+Be aware of change the config code for line segment in concordance with each side of the transformer.

 The following explanation suppose that SimpleDistributionPowerFlow.jl package is already installed and you had executed the following command:
 ```julia
 julia> using  SimpleDistributionPowerFlow